-1.8 Pay progression for all pay points, within each pay band, will be conditional upon employees demonstrating that they have the requisite knowledge and skills/competencies for their role and that they have demonstrated the required level of performance and delivery during the review period, as determined locally in line with annex 23: Pay progression (England).
+1.8 Pay progression for all pay points, within each pay band, will be conditional upon individuals demonstrating that they have the requisite knowledge and skills/competencies for their role and that they have demonstrated the required level of performance and delivery during the review period, as determined locally in line with Annex 23 (England).

-1.9 Provided the appropriate level of performance and delivery has been achieved during the review period, employees will progress to their next pay point on their pay step date.
-This is dependent on employees meeting all the required standards for progression as detailed in annex 23: Pay progression (England).
+1.9 Provided the appropriate level of performance and delivery has been achieved during the review period, individuals will progress to their next pay point on their pay step date.
+This is dependent on individuals meeting all the required standards for progression as detailed in Annex 23 (England).

-1.10 Ordinarily, pay progression should not be deferred on performance grounds unless there has been a prior documented discussion between the employee and the person undertaking their review, regarding failure to meet the required level of performance, and the employee has been given a reasonable opportunity to demonstrate the required improvement before the decision on pay progression is taken.
-This prior discussion would need to identify areas for improvement and any reasonable developmental support the employee may require to operate at the required local level of performance.
+1.10 Ordinarily, pay progression should not be deferred on performance grounds unless there has been a prior documented discussion between the individual and the person undertaking their review, regarding failure to meet the required level of performance, and the employee has been given a reasonable opportunity to demonstrate the required improvement before the decision on pay progression is taken.
+This prior discussion would need to identify areas for improvement and any reasonable developmental support the individual may require to operate at the required local level of performance.